hamoid/video_export_processing/README.md

     build/libs/videoExport-all.jar

-It needs to be copied into
+It needs to be copied into your Processing libraries folder, something like

     libraries/videoExport/library/videoExport.jar